instructlab/.github/SECURITY.md

 If you think you've identified a security issue in an InstructLab project repository, please DO NOT report the issue publicly via the GitHub issue tracker, Slack Workspace, etc.

-Instead, send an email with as many details as possible to [instructlab-sec@osci.io](mailto:instructlab-sec@osci.io).
-This is a private mailing list for the core maintainers.
+Instead, send an email with as many details as possible to [security-reporting@instructlab.ai](mailto:security-reporting@instructlab.ai).
+This is a private mailing list for the security team.

 Please do not create a public issue.